buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcElementCompositionEnum.md

 # IfcElementCompositionEnum

-This enumeration indicates the composition of a spatial structure element or proxy.
+This enumeration indicates the composition of a spatial structure element or proxy.<!-- end of definition -->

 > HISTORY New enumeration in IFC2x

 ## Items